mit-plv/softmul/README.md

 ```

 which parses the annotations like eg `(*tag:proof*)` or `(*tag:obvious*)`, and whenever it encounters such a tag, it changes the line counter to be incremented.
-It outputs LaTeX code for the table that appears in the paper.
+It outputs a table with line counts in LaTeX.